 - What factors need to be considered? - What considerations are relevant to the question?
-[This can pose a challenge to candidates who read ahead to a second or third part of the scenario and incorporate the new information into their decision too early.] - Is there an ethical component to be addressed? - What are the pros, cons and consequences of various options? - What information needs to be gathered and what, if any, assumptions need to be made to provide a complete response? - What conclusion/advice would ultimately be reached? - How would you behave/react in a given situation/scenario and why?
+[This can pose a challenge to candidates who read ahead to a second or third part of the scenario and incorporate the new information into their decision too early.] - Is there an ethical component to be addressed? - What are the pros, cons and consequences of various options? - What information needs to be gathered and what, if any, assumptions need to be made to provide a complete response? - What conclusion/advice would ultimately be reached?

-Mock Board Candidate Feedback

-When the exam has been completed, you should allow enough time for frank, candid and critical feedback.
+- How would you behave/react in a given situation/scenario and why? - Mock Board CandidateWhen the exam has been completed, you should allowFeedbackenough time for frank, candid and critical feedback.
 Let the candidate know specifically which points need to be improved in the preparation process.

-OSB: Candidate Failure

-According to the OSB site, candidates may request informal feedback on their oral board results in the form of a conversation with an OSB representative who is familiar with their oral board.
+OSB: Candidate Failure According to the OSB site, candidates may request informal feedback on their oral board results in the form of a conversation with an OSB representative who is familiar with their oral board.

-In order to be able to provide candidates with proper guidance, it is highly recommended that the sponsor attend such informal feedback sessions.
+To provide candidates with proper guidance, it is highly recommended that the sponsor attend such informal feedback sessions.

-OSB: Candidate Appeals

-If necessary, the sponsor may provide advice and guidance to the candidate about the possibility of applying for a review of the licensing decision.
+OSB: Candidate Appeals If necessary, the sponsor may provide advice and guidance to the candidate about the possibility of applying for a review of the licensing decision.
 The process for appeals can be found on the OSB website.